shannonmoeller/gulp-hb/README.md

 ### `data` `{String|Array.<String>}`

 Glob string or array of glob strings matching data files.
-You can't use object literals here.
-Because, don't.
+Use the context property if you like touse object literals here.

+### `context` `{Object}`

+If you need to put object directly into the handlebar context you can use the context object.

 ### `file` `{Boolean}` (default: `true`)

 Whether to include the file object in the data passed to the template.
 Particularly useful when paired with [`gulp-front-matter`](https://github.com/lmtm/gulp-front-matter) or [`gulp-data`](https://github.com/colynb/gulp-data) for example.
+If you're using `context` the default value is set to false, since it would otherwise potentially overwrite a file property in the context object.

 ```js
 var gulp = require('gulp'),